B1nus/minitron/README.md

 netmask [insert netmask]
 gateway [insert gateway]
 broadcast [insert broadcast]
-wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf' > /etc/network/interfaces"
+wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-To get all these values you need to connect the Raspberry Pi to ethernet and run ```ifconfig```.
+Get the values by running ```ifconfig``` on another device connected to the same wifi.

 # Credit
 Credit to Prusa for the Prusa Mini, Kralyn for the Positron printer and Voxolite for the JourneyMaker.
 I wouldn't have been able to make this printer without you.